 Halogen light incorporated with polarized subsurface viewing in an affordable package.

-LED light, battery powered for mobility, offering below the skin vision enhancement and reduced glare.
+This vein visor has an LED light, battery powered for mobility, offering below the skin vision enhancement and reduced glare.

 An adaptive device for conventional syringes which provides a much more ergonomic utility.